 International Alumni friendship scheme

-- View programme guidelines and signposting document
+- View and the

 - Panel events take place in the evening and are followed by a networking reception.

-- Job Shadowing placements are in central London throughout May and June.
+- Job shadowing placements are in central London throughout May and June.

 Volunteer at a Birkbeck Open Evening